 St Leger de Montbrillais

-(2kms) neighbouring Pouançay is a great little village for pick-up’s, St Leger has a post office, hairdresser, boulangerie (closed Wed), and a highly reputed boucher much favored by ourselves, we highly recommend trying the rillettes d’oie, and be prepared to queue on a Sunday morning!
+Neighbouring Pouançay (2km) is a great little village for pick-ups.
+St Leger has a post office, hairdresser, baker (closed Wed), and a highly reputed butcher, much favored by ourselves, we highly recommend trying the rillettes d’oie, and be prepared to queue on a Sunday morning!
 Breads can be purchased from the butcher on Wednesdays.

 Montreuil-Bellay - Saumur - Chinon - Places to Visit